Robustifying Algorithms of Learning Latent Trees with Vector Variables: Preliminaries and problem statement

-We have $n$ i.i.d.\ samples $\mathbf{X}_{j}=[\mathbf{x}_{1}^{(j)\rm T},\cdots,\mathbf{x}_{o}^{(j)\rm T}]^{\rm T}\in\mathbb{R}^{l_{\mathrm{sum}}}, j=1,\ldots,n$ drawn from the observed nodes $\mathcal{V}_{\mathrm{obs}}=\{x_{1},\cdots,x_{o}\}$.
-Furthermore, the data matrix $\mathbf{X}_{1}^{n}=[\mathbf{X}_{1},\cdots,\mathbf{X}_{n}]^{\rm T}\in \mathbb{R}^{n\times l_{\mathrm{sum}}}$ may contain some corrupted elements.
-We allow $n_{1}/2$ samples of a variable to be arbitrarily corrupted, which means that there are at most $n_{1}/2$ corrupted terms in each column of $\mathbf{X}_{1}^{n}$, and the remaining $n-n_{1}/2$ samples in this column are clean.
-In particular, the corrupted samples in different columns need not be in the same rows.
+\end{definition} Definition \ref{def:corrup} implies that there are at most $n_{1}/2$ corrupted terms in each column of $\mathbf{X}_{1}^{n}$; the remaining $n-n_{1}/2$ samples in this column are clean.
+In particular, the corrupted samples in different columns need not to be in the same rows.
 If the corruptions in different columns lie in the same rows, as shown in (the left of) Fig.~\ref{corrup_pic}, all the samples in the corresponding rows are corrupted; these are called \emph{outliers}.
 Obviously, outliers form a special case of our corruption model.
 Since each variable has at most $n_{1}/2$ corrupted samples, the sample-wise inner product between two variables has at least $n_{2}=n-n_{1}$ clean samples.
 There is no constraint on the statistical dependence or patterns of the corruptions.
 Unlike fixing the covariance matrix of the noise \cite{katiyar2019robust} or keeping the noise independent \cite{nikolakakis2019learning}, we allow \emph{arbitrary} corruptions on the samples, which means that the noise can have unbounded amplitude, can be dependent, and even can be generated from another graphical model (as we will see in the experimental results in Section~\ref{sec:simu}).